dell/omnia/docs/source/Roles/Utils/kernel_param_update.rst

     ansible-playbook kernel_param_update.yml -i inventory

-..
-[1]

-        This playbook has been validated with the following kernel parameters:
+.. note:: This playbook has been validated with the following kernel parameters:

             * iommu=pt
             * intel_iommu=off